bryanphandhy/QualiGPT-MT/docs/DETAILED_DOCUMENTATION.md

 ## 12. FAQ

 **Q: How large can my dataset be?**
 A: Roughly 1 M words (~120 k tokens).
-Beyond that, segment merging may hit the 128 k limit.
+Beyond that, segment merging may hit the LLM context limit.

 **Q: Does QualiGPT support multiple concurrent users?**
 A: Yes.
 The app is stateless; scale horizontally with replicas behind a load-balancer.

-**Q: Can I use GPT-3.5-turbo to save cost?**
+**Q: Can I use a cheaper model to save cost?**
-A: Yes – set the `model` parameter in `qualigpt-webapp.py` but remember its 16 k context window.
+A: Yes – set the `model` parameter in the UI and backend; context window will depend on the model.

 ---